(a) During Initial Consideration of a Case on the Merits

 (1) Applicability.
 This Rule 29(a) governs amicus filings during a court's initial consideration of a case on the merits.

+(2) When Permitted.
 The United States or its officer or agency or a state may file an amicus-curiae brief without the consent of the parties or leave of court.
-Any other amicus curiae may file a brief only by leave of court or if the brief states that all parties have consented to its filing.
+Any other amicus curiae may file a brief only by leave of court.

-(3) a table of authorities -- cases (alphabetically arranged), statutes and other references to the pages of the brief where they are cited;
+(C) a table of authorities cases (alphabetically arranged), statutes and other references to the pages of the brief where they are cited;

-(C) a person -- other than the amicus curiae, its members, or its counsel -- contributed money that was intended to fund preparing or submitting the brief and, if so, identifies each such person;
+(iii) a person other than the amicus curiae, its members, or its counsel contributed money that was intended to fund preparing or submitting the brief and, if so, identifies each such person;

 Except by the court's permission, an amicus brief may be no more than one-half the maximum length authorized by these rules for a party's principal brief.
 If the court grants a party permission to file a longer brief, that extension does not affect the length of an amicus brief.